top of page

 While it might not be accurate to see these as opposite types of photography, there are some obvious differences and mindful photography is not for everyone.
 Professional photographers are intent on getting the best shots and their livelihoods depend on that, so they are concentrated on the technical and aesthetic aspects of their photography.
 Similarly, if you are learning a new technique and want to practice it, that is where your concentration will lie.

-When you are concentrating on getting the perfect shot or achieving technical competence you are thinking, expecting a certain outcome, planning for success.
-When you choose to practice mindful photography, you don’t go out expecting any particular image, you let the image find you.
-You wander, remain open to your environment and what it offers and reveals to you, and the picture presents itself.
 You approach your photography with the wonder of a child.
 My 2-year-old granddaughter doesn’t come for a walk in the woods expecting any particular outcome.
 She brings an open mind; she responds to what presents itself to her.
 She is drawn to certain objects, colours, textures and she responds naturally by touching, exploring, discovering something about the object.
-Mindful photography borrows that child-like sense of curiosity, wonder and awe.

 When you practise mindful photography, you don’t go out expecting any particular image, you let the image find you.
 I was unexpectedly in this place, and although the light was harsh at 11.30 am on a sunny day, I took as many images as I could